Skip to Main Content

 • PSYC4052

-INTERNSHIP II - PSYCHOLOGY
+INTERNSHIP II @

 PSYC4052

-INTERNSHIP II - PSYCHOLOGY
+INTERNSHIP II @

 An application of behavioral, developmental, group dynamics, and counseling principles through actual work experience.
 Internship may be repeated.
 Further information is available from instructor.